 - Q. I work in customer service.
 A field sales representative asked me to credit the customer's account for a returned product, even though the customer never returned the product.
 The customer will be happy if they can keep the product and get a refund, so is this okay? - A. No. Avantor requires our associates to accurately and completely record business transactions.
-Associates You must report this request to your manager.
+Associates are asked to report this request to your manager.

 - Q. I saw a co-worker sign off on an inspection report when he hadn't actually done the inspection.
 What should I do? - A. You should notify your manager immediately.
-Signing off on the report when he had not actually done the inspection is a form of falsifying records and is never appropriate. - A friend of mine at another company increases the amount of a few of his expenses on his expense report as extra compensation for being away from home.
+Signing off on the report when he had not actually done the inspection is a form of falsifying records and is never appropriate. - Q. A friend of mine at another company increases the amount of a few of his expenses on his expense report as extra compensation for being away from home.
 Is this okay at Avantor? - A. No. Your friend is falsifying company records and is stealing from his company.
-This behavior is not acceptable at Avantor. - Q. I received a paycheck a few months ago and was overpaid by almost \$50.00.
-It doesn't seem like anyone noticed the error and no one has asked for the money back, so can I keep it? - A. No. You are stealing from Avantor if you do not return the money.
-You should notify your manager or Human Resources representative if there is a discrepancy in your paycheck.
+This behavior is not acceptable at Avantor. - I received a paycheck a few months ago and was overpaid by almost \$50.00.
+It doesn't seem like anyone noticed the error and no one has asked for the money back, so can I keep it? - A. No. It is not legal to keep the money.
+You ask asked to notify your manager or Human Resources representative if there is a discrepancy in your paycheck.